The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Introduction

 \textbf{{\textit{RQ\textsubscript{3}}}: \emph{To what extent does CI caching reduce the build duration?}} Prior research has paid little attention to whether CI caching consistently reduces build duration.
 We model the change in build time before and after adopting CI caching to assess its impact.
 Two-thirds of projects see no reduction, and 80\% of those do not maintain CI caching regularly.
 Developers should not treat CI caching as a “\textit{one size fits all}” solution.

 \textbf{{\textit{RQ\textsubscript{4}}}: \emph{How much overhead does CI caching introduce to builds?}} CI caching adds steps such as downloading and uploading caches, but their impact on build time is unclear.
-Build log analysis shows that cache uploads occur in 97\% of builds and take six times longer than downloads.
+CI log analysis shows that cache uploads occur in 97\% of builds and take six times longer than downloads.
 We find that frequent cache uploads stem from caching rapidly changing artifacts, such as installation logs.
-Developers should monitor build logs for abnormal cache uploads and exclude unnecessary artifacts from the CI cache.
+CI services should assist developers in monitoring CI logs for abnormal cache uploads and exclude unnecessary artifacts from the CI cache.

-\textbf{{\textit{RQ\textsubscript{5}}}: \emph{What issues do developers face with CI caching?}} Adopting CI caching can introduce problems such as occasional build failures.
+\textbf{{\textit{RQ\textsubscript{5}}}: \emph{What issues do developers encounter with CI caching?}} Adopting CI caching can introduce problems such as occasional build failures.
 Identifying these problems helps developers avoid them and decide whether to adopt CI caching or not.
-In this RQ, we analyze caching-related issues reported to the {\sc Travis CI} team.
+In this RQ, we analyze caching-related issues reported to the {\sc Travis~CI} team.
 Our results show common issues with cache storage, where artifacts become corrupted or outdated.
 The CI team recommends regularly clearing the CI cache, which resolves most caching issues.

-\textbf{In summary, this paper makes the following contributions:} \begin{itemize} \item An empirical study showing limited CI caching adoption and its association with project size. \item An intervention study showing that CI caching enabled via pull requests is accepted by about half of developers. \item A process-mining analysis revealing the ongoing maintenance required for CI caching. \item An impact analysis showing that CI caching can reduce CI build duration. \item An issue analysis identifying cache corruption and limited tool support as major challenges. \end{itemize}
+\textbf{In summary, this paper makes the following contributions:} \begin{itemize}[leftmargin=18.5pt] \item An empirical study showing limited caching adoption in {\sc Travis~CI} and its association with project maturity. \item An intervention study showing that CI caching enabled via pull requests is accepted by nearly half of developers. \item A process-mining analysis revealing the ongoing maintenance required for CI caching. \item An impact analysis showing that adopting CI caching does not consistently reduce build duration. \item An analysis of issue reports identifying cache corruption and limited tool support as major challenges. \end{itemize}

 \textbf{Paper organization.} The rest of this paper is organized as follows.
 Section~\ref{background} presents background about CI.
 Section~\ref{Experimental_Setup} describes the experimental setup of our study.
 Section~\ref{Experimental_Results} presents the results and findings of our studied RQs.
 Section~\ref{Discussion} discusses the implications of our findings.
 Section~\ref{Threats_to_Validity} presents threats to the validity of our results.
 Section~\ref{Related_Work} presents the related literature on CI builds.
 Finally, Section~\ref{Conclusion} concludes the paper and outlines possible future work.